whatsinport

 Smaller cruise ships (with an overall length not exceeding 499 feet/152 meters) can berth in the heart of the city of Cork.

 Cobh serves as the gateway to Cork, which is about 20 km away.
-There is a train service from the port of Cobh to the center of Cork.
+There is a train service (click on Mallow -Cobh/Midleton) from the port of Cobh to the center of Cork.
 The train station is right at the port.
-Its about 6 euros return and takes about 30 minutes, trains twice an hour.
+Its about 7 euros return and takes about 24 minutes, trains every 30 minutes,when a cruise ship is docked.
+Limited service on Sundays.

 Printable map to take along on your cruise.